Theory and Application of Augmented Dimensional Analysis: Dimensional analysis and matroid theory

 \section{Dimensional analysis and matroid theory}

-A dimensional matrix can be \foreignlanguage{american}{analyzed} from the point of view of matroid theory.
-Recall that a (finite) matroid is a finite set $\mathcal{E}$ equipped with a set $\mathcal{I}$ of subsets of $\mathcal{E}$, said to be \emph{independent} sets; $\mathcal{I}$ is required to satisfy certain conditions so as to generalize the notion of (linear) independence in a vector space, a free abelian group etc.
+Recall that a (finite) matroid is a finite set $\mathcal{E}$ equipped with a set $\mathcal{I}$ of subsets of $\mathcal{E}$, said to be \emph{independent} sets. $\mathcal{I}$ is required to satisfy certain conditions so as to generalize the notion of (linear) independence of columns in a matrix, vectors in a vector space, elements of a free abelian group etc. Those subsets of $\mathcal{E}$ which are not independent are said to be \emph{dependent}.
+In matroid theory, a maximal independent subset of $\mathcal{E}$ is called a \emph{basis}, and a minimal dependent subset of $\mathcal{E}$ is called a \emph{circuit}.
+A subset $C$ of $\mathcal{E}$ such that $C\setminus\left\{ e\right\} $ is a basis for some $e\in C$ is called a \emph{pseudocircuit} in this article.
+Every matroid basis contains the same number $r$ of elements of $\mathcal{E}$, so every pseudocircuit is a set of $r+1$ elements with a subset that is a basis.

-A set $S=\left\{ q_{1},\ldots,q_{p}\right\} $ of quantity variables, corresponding to dimensions $\left[q_{1}\right],\ldots,\left[q_{p}\right]$ in $Q/{\sim}$, is a matroid with its \emph{maximal independent sets} of variables in $S$ reflecting the maximal sets of linearly independent associated columns in an $m\times p$ dimensional matrix.
-Such a maximal independent set, known as a \emph{basis} in matroid theory, corresponds to a \emph{``}group of repeating variables\emph{''} in traditional dimensional analysis (see, e.g., \cite[Section 5.2]{key-27}), and a prebasis for some quantity function $\Phi$ on $Q$ in the present approach.

-Those subsets of $\mathcal{E}$ which are not independent are said to be \emph{dependent}.
-A minimal dependent set of variables in $S$ is called a \emph{circuit} in matroid theory.

-{} A \emph{pseudocircuit} is a subset $C$ of $\mathcal{E}$ such that $C\setminus\left\{ e\right\} $ is a basis for some $e\in C$.
-A pseudocircuit corresponds to a ``dimensionless group'' or \emph{``}Pi group\emph{''} in traditional dimensional analysis.

-Every matroid basis contains the same number of variables, which is the rank $r$ of the dimensional matrix, so every pseudocircuit contains exactly $r+1$ variables.
-Hence, a pseudocircuit is a set of $r+1$ variables with a subset that is a basis.